fustinoni-net/PiRobotPlatform/README.md

 * MoteJPiRobot
 * RobotWebControl

-Refer to the projects readme for more specific information and remember: running the examples will make your robot move with all the possible consequences.
+Refer to the readme file of each single projects for more specific information and remember: running the examples will make your robot move with all the possible consequences.

 Those libraries are based on: